-For further information on torch trigger operation modes, see below.
+For further information on torch trigger operation modes see below.

-Mode Number Operation Torch trigger operation and current curve 2T Foot pedal mode: Push the foot pedal: Pre gas time starts, arc is then ignited and current rises to the value decided by the operator.
-Release foot pedal: Arc stops and post flow gas times out.
-2Т Standard 2T mode: Push the torch trigger: Pre gas time starts, arc is ignited and current rises to the preset value.
-Release the torch trigger: Current drops gradually, arc stops and post flow gas times out.
-If the torch trigger is re-operated again before arc stops, the current will rise again to status 2.
-4T Standard 4T mode (latch): Push the torch trigger: Pre gas time starts, arc is ignited and current reaches the preset value.
-Release the torch trigger: Current stays at the preset value.
-Push the torch trigger again: Current drops to minimum arc current value.
-Release the torch trigger: Arc stops and post flow gas times out.
+Mode Number Operation Torch trigger operation and current curve 0 Foot pedal mode: 1.
+Push the torch trigger: Arc is ignited and current rises to the preset value.
+2. Release it: Arc stops.
+1 1 1T/Spot welding mode: 1.
+Push the torch trigger: Arc is ignited and current rises to the preset value.
+2. When the spot welding time is up, current drops gradually and arc stops.
+Note: Spot welding time is 1/10 of the upslope time.
+2 Standard 2T mode: 1.
+Push the torch trigger: Arc is ignited and current rises gradually.
+2. Release the torch trigger: Current drops gradually and arc stops.
+3. If the torch trigger is re-operated again before arc stops, the current will gradually rise again to status 2.
+1 1 4 Standard 4T mode: 1.
+Push the torch trigger: Arc is ignited and current reaches the initial value.
+2. Release it: Current rises gradually.
+3. Push it again: Current drops to pilot arc current value.
+4. Release it: Arc stops. ļ † ţ †